michal-bures/konkr_web/pages/_changelog.md

 ---
 v2.1.24 <small>released 2022-07-15</small>
-- bugfix: fix rare race case of game failing to start due to campaign data not loaded in time
+- bugfix: fix rare case of game failing to start due to campaign data not loaded in time

 ---
 v2.1.23 <small>released 2022-07-15</small>